 When is the next Orientation for PAWS?

 Orientations for potential new OCSPCA PAWS program volunteers are held 3 times each year.
-The next session will take place in September of 2018, as our June 2018 session is full and is now closed.
-Seating is very limited, so please email us right away if you are interested in attending.
+The next session will take place in September of 2018 – space is filling up very quickly and Seating is very limited, so please email us right away if you are interested in attending.

 Please email us at: email@example.com if you have any questions.